roytang/blog/content/notes/2016/08/768863063084630016/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/768863063084630016/
+title: ''
 ---

-RT [@neiltyson](https://twitter.com/neiltyson/): Could use a new ballot choice: “None of the Above”.
+Could use a new ballot choice: “None of the Above”.
 If it beats the leading candidate then all new people must run for office